Trump wants the Fed to cut rates on Wednesday. Will Jerome Powell oblige?

 What are the odds of a Fed rate cut?

-Very slim, with economists projecting t99% odds that the Fed will maintain its benchmark rate at its current range of 4.25% to 4.5%.
+Very slim, with economists projecting 97% odds that the Fed will maintain its benchmark rate at its current range of 4.25% to 4.5%.

 "Criticism from President Trump will not trigger a Fed policy response — neither an early cut without evidence of labor market deterioration, nor a stubborn refusal to cut once the labor market does soften, provided long-term inflation expectations remain anchored," noted Goldman Sachs economist Jan Hatzius in a May 6 research note.